Google tried to sneak their Quality Update past us!

-Two weeks later, we find out there was an update.
+Two weeks later, we found out there was an update.
 No, it wasn’t a Panda update.
-But it did release, despite Google’s earlier claims that no update had released.
+But it did release, despite Google’s earlier claims that no update had been released.

 What Google Quality Update Means

-The Google Quality Update, as the folks over at Search Engine Land are calling it, is confirmed to be a change to Google’s “core ranking algorithm in terms of how it processes quality signals.”
+The Google Quality Update, as the folks over at Search Engine Land call it, is confirmed to be a change to Google’s “core ranking algorithm in terms of how it processes quality signals.”

 This means that sites that have higher quality, according to Google’s new quality update, will start to show up higher on the SERPs.

-Like Mobilegeddon before it, the quality update is really a small-scale version of a larger effort — an effort to improve Google’s search results, and therefore, user experience.
+Like Mobilegeddon before, the quality update is a small-scale version of a more significant effort to improve Google’s search results and user experience.

-Google’s John Mueller explained in a Google+ hangout that these algorithmic updates happen “all the time” in pursuit of the goal “to make sure that the quality of the search results are really as high as possible.”
+Google’s John Mueller explained in a Google+ hangout that these algorithmic updates happen “all the time” in pursuit of the goal “to ensure that the quality of the search results is as high as possible.”

 More Quality to Come?

-Since many have found their website’s rankings unchanged, and Mueller is suggesting these are really rather minor updates, can we expect more updates affecting Google search quality?
+Since many have found their website’s rankings unchanged, and Mueller suggests these are minor updates, can we expect more updates to affect Google search quality?
 We think the answer is a resounding “yes.”

-We suggest all webmasters be on the lookout for additional quality updates, which may affect your site’s rankings.
-Some how-to sites have reported lowered rankings, such as HubPages, a website dedicated to providing thousands of “how-to” guides and blogs.
+We suggest all webmasters look for additional quality updates, which may affect your site’s rankings.
+Some how-to sites have reported lowered orders, such as HubPages, a website that provides thousands of “how-to” guides and blogs.

-What’s interesting is the supposed coming of Knowledge-Based Trust being implemented into Google’s algorithms.
-Content based on verifiable facts could very well be one of the factors included in the new algorithms that contribute to a site’s “quality.”
-But what to make of the HubPages, which has content dedicated on how to, assumedly, answer a variety of issues and questions?
+What’s interesting is the supposed implementation of Knowledge-Based Trust into Google’s algorithms.
+Content based on verifiable facts could be one factor in the new algorithms contributing to a site’s “quality.”
+But what to make of HubPages, which has content dedicated to how to, assumedly, answer various issues and questions?
 There’s just not enough info to know for sure.

 Despite this hit to how-to websites, Search Engine Land states that the quality update did not target any specific kind of website.
-As they put it, “it was an update to the ranking algorithm itself.”
+They said, “It was an update to the ranking algorithm itself.”

 What to Do if Your Quality is Lacking

 If you’ve seen a dip in rankings since earlier this month, it may mean something’s wrong with your website.
-If you think you’ve been hit by the Google quality update, you might want to review our recent SEO tips blog post, or contact your SEO service provider.
+If you think the Google quality update has hit you, you might want to review our recent SEO tips blog post or contact your SEO service provider.

 Or better yet, contact us or give us a call at 877-736-0006.
 After all, your needs aren’t a one-size-fits-all affair.
-We can help you find exactly which SEO services you need to make sure your website’s quality increases.
+We can help you find exactly which SEO services you need to ensure your website’s quality increases.